 Things to Do in Rotorua

-- Visit ageothermal park.
-Geysers, steaming lakes, bubbling mud, silica terraces and so much more can be seen in one of the many geothermal parks of Rotorua.
+- Geysers, steaming lakes, bubbling mud, silica terraces and so much more can be seen in one of the many geothermal parks of Rotorua

-For more inspiration, get stuck in our Rotorua Guide for Backpackers.
+For more inspiration, get stuck into The Complete Guide to Rotorua.

-Not too far from Rotorua is Taupo on the edge of New Zealands largest lake!
-Again, there really is a lot to do here!
-If you want to skydive and/or bungy jump on the North Island than Taupo is a great place to do it.
+Not too far from Rotorua is Taupo on the edge of New Zealand’s largest lake!
+Again, there really is a lot to do here.
+If you want to skydive and/or bungy jump on the North Island then Taupo is a great place to do it.
 Plus, there are plenty of options to get out on the lake, relax in hot pools, see raging waterfalls and more!

 Things to Do in Taupo